 Initial culture shock

 Ouch!
 Things begin to go wrong and it takes your student by surprise.
 Your student begins to fatigue and realize how different everything really is.
-She may begin to become frustrated and annoyed at the differences and realize how much work it takes to manage within this new culture.
+They may begin to become frustrated and annoyed at the differences and realize how much work it takes to manage within this new culture.

 This is the stage during which you may hear from your unhappy student.
-It is the time when many parents receive the “meltdown phone call.”
-Everything is awful, your student is homesick, angry, lonely, anxious and overwhelmed.
-She may want to come home.
-She feels that she doesn’t belong, doesn’t know how to make friends, doesn’t like the food or her living arrangements, can’t manage her classes, and doesn’t fit in.
+It is the time when many parents receive the ”meltdown phone call.“ Everything is awful, your student is homesick, angry, lonely, anxious and overwhelmed.

 Recovery and adjustment

 Things get better.
 At least they seem to get better.
 Your student is able to resolve many conflicts and problems, they begin to appreciate the way things are done in this new environment, they find helpful resources — both internal and external – and their feelings become more balanced.
 Life may not be perfect, and your student still faces some surprises and mixed feelings, but they begin to feel competent in their ability to function and handle college.

 The problem is that this phase may be somewhat superficial and may change yet again.